nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/documentation-item-implementation.md

 To sum up, what we saw:

-*   &nbsp;A document type can have metadata of several types (String, Integer...).
+*   A document type can have metadata of several types (String, Integer...).
 *   Metadata are grouped in schemas.
 Of course, one document can have several schemas.
 *   The content model is different from the user interface.
 When you add a metadata to a document (through its schemas), you have to add the metadata in the layouts of the document.
 *   You can control how the metadata are filled in directly from the layouts of the document by changing the widget type.